 Reed Lakes Trail is a 11.6 mile moderately trafficked out and back trail located near Palmer, Alaska that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.
 Dogs are also able to use this trail.

 Varied terrain, first two miles is well maintained, then move into a more rugged trail as you head deeper into the mountains.
 Several boulder fields.